tarneaux/timelapse-rpi/README.md

+This project is not developped anymore and only works with raspberry pi OS buster.
+I won't update it.

 # timelapse-rpi | A tkinter gui for pi camera timelapse

 Timelapse-rpi is a tiny, user-friendly interface for making a timelapse with the raspberry pi and its camera.